nirandiw/t3-oct-wxd-enablement/README.md

 (Optional) Additional setup: If you want to use another embedding bring your own embedding model as describred here [BYOM.md](url) in to elastic search and change the index mapping and the pipeline accordinly in the `ingest.py` code with the correct model names.

 Note: Sometimes bulk ingest fails.
-Then restart the upload from where the last json file it loaded.
-Re-upload will not create duplicates.
+Restart the script excluding the files that were successful.
+Re-upload partially uploaded json files will not create duplicates.

 ### Search using `search.py`
 1. Note your index.
 The index IBM CE created for AILI is `aili-hybrid-bge`.
 You can reuse it for searching.